 Can medical negligence lead to amputation?

-There are numerous ways in which negligent medical treatment could lead to amputation of a limb, some of which we’ve outlined here.
+There are numerous ways in which negligent medical treatment could lead to amputation of a limb, some of which we’ve outlined below.

-Compartment Syndrome is a painful and potentially serious condition.
-It’s caused by bleeding or swelling within an enclosed bundle of muscles (known as a muscle ‘compartment’) and can occur after a crush injury or fracture or following surgery to a limb, such as a knee replacement.
+Compartment syndrome is a painful and potentially serious condition.
+It’s caused by bleeding or swelling within an enclosed bundle of muscles (known as a muscle ‘compartment’).
+It can occur after a crush injury or fracture, or following surgery to a limb, such as a knee replacement.

 Blood supply to a limb can also be compromised if there is an aneurysm in a limb.
-An aneurysm is a widening in an artery that if left untreated can become blocked with a clot.
-This can cause the tissues in the lower leg to be deprived of oxygen and nutrients resulting in amputation.
+An aneurysm is a widening in an artery that, if left untreated, can become blocked with a clot.
+This can deprive the tissues in the lower leg of oxygen and nutrients, resulting in amputation.

-Amputation may also result from direct infection in a limb which is inadequately treated.
+Amputation may also result directly from an inadequately treated infection in a limb.
 Diabetics are at increased risk of infection, so substandard treatment and advice can result in the amputation of a limb.

 Whilst amputation is not always the result of medical negligence, sometimes amputation or loss of limb is avoidable.